 For example, the values of Waking Giants are:

 - Make it happen – If you have an idea, or commit to something, get it done.

 - Grow together – As a team and with our clients – if we are not on the journey together, we are only part of a transaction.

-- Ditch the baggage – If we hold on to our beliefs and ideas to long, we stop ourselves growing.
+- Ditch the baggage – If we hold on to our beliefs and ideas too long, we stop ourselves from growing.
 The ability to own failure and the unknown is the ability to grow and thrive.